 The assembler language has been extended by IBM to enable programmers to more easily communicate service requests to the supervisor and to communicate with input/output access method routines.
 Comprehensive sets of macro instructions are provided for use in the management of data and the sequential or concurrent performance of tasks.
 The assembler language has also been extended to include macro instructions that, in combination, represent a highly specialized language.
-Sets of macro instructions are provided for designing teleprocessing control programs, for designing programs that display information on a graphic display device, and for generating the operating system Users of the operating system can itself. employ the assembler to create new macro instructions and add them to the complement provided by IBM.
-In addition, they can, like IBM, use the assembler to create special-purpose languages.
+For example, a set of macro instructions, called TESTRAN, is provided for use in testing assembler programs.
+Other sets of macro instructions are provided for designing teleprocessing control programs, for designing programs that display information on a graphic display device, and for generating the operating system Users of the operating system can itself. employ the assembler to create new macro instructions and add them to the complement In addition, they can, provided by IBM. like IBM, use the assembler to create special-purpose languages.
 These can be designed to meet the specific needs of specialists or professionals within a business or scientific activity.

-example, a special-purpose language could be designed for use by civil engineers.
-1
+For example, a special-purpose language could be designed for use by civil engineers.